Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 When using DDP plugins, set find_unused_parameters=False
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default we have set ``find_unused_parameters`` to True for compatibility issues that have arisen in the past (see the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more information).
+By default we have set ``find_unused_parameters`` to True for compatibility reasons that have been observed in the past (see the `discussion <https://github.com/PyTorchLightning/pytorch-lightning/discussions/6219>`_ for more details).
 This by default comes with a performance hit, and can be disabled in most cases.

 .. tip::